bmunzenb/feed-buddy/README.md

 </feeds>
 ```

 In this configuration file, you define the feeds you want to process.
-For each feed, you can define any number of `handler`s to execute for each item in the feed.
+For each feed, you can define any number of handlers to execute for each item in the feed.

 ### Elements